 The couple had lived in their Edwardian-style row house for two years before we started a whole house remodel.
 The homeowners’ vision was to open up the kitchen to both the living and dining rooms, to create a unified space for cooking, entertaining, and hanging out with friends and family.
 Achieving that openness required clever structural engineering inside a building that is both tall and narrow.

 We replaced walls and support columns with steel beams (which arrived via crane through a window).
 We also relocated all the original wiring and plumbing that had been inside those walls.
-The new “great space” feels open yet gracious, with maximal design features to keep everything streamlined yet visually rich.
+The new “great space” feels open yet gracious, with maximal design features to keep everything streamlined and visually rich.